ckdenouden/AVO-NG/Readme.md

 ## :floppy_disk: Post-Installation

-### :file_folder: Stock Game
+### :file_folder: Root Builder

-AVO-NG uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
-All the files that you need to run the list are in a folder called “Game Root”.
-You don’t need to copy anything at all.
+To enable compatability with the GOG versions of Skyrim, AVO uses a tool known as Root Builder.
+For more details regarding it, please view [the mod page](https://www.nexusmods.com/skyrimspecialedition/mods/31720) and our [guide to it](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md).

 ***

 ### :telescope: Graphical Post-Processing

-AVO-NG uses Solas Weathers for its weather mod and the Lux suite for lighting improvements.
+AVO-NG uses vanilla weathers for its weather mod and the Lux suite for lighting improvements.
 As a result, if you wish to change the ENB you will need to bear that in mind.

-An ENB manager is included to allow you to easily add new presets and swap between them.
+A range of ENB's are included to allow you to easily swap between them to find your preferred style.

+**NOTE!**: Screenshots save to `Overwrite/Root`.

 ## :arrow_forward: Playing the List

+### :straight_ruler: GOG Setup

+Depending on your game version, Wabbajack will either map to your steam install of the game or your GOG install.
+If both are present, it will **default** to using the steam version.

+To enable ADT's `GOG Mode`, activate all the mods under the seperator called `GOG Compatability`.

+Tools which are tagged **[GOG]** should be used when running in this mode owing to the need to redirect paths for required files.

 ### :runner:  Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.